1,000+ Opportunities

 Vendors, agencies and organizations providing services to the Cabinet or its recipients of federally-aided programs also must comply with this policy.
 Your feedback will be used to help improve Google Translate

-Based on current listing details, eligibility includes: County and city governments in Kentucky.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: County and city governments in Kentucky.
+Confirm the full requirements in the official notice before applying.